GreatSplicing: A Semantically Rich Splicing Dataset: Experiments

-This section conducted extensive comparison experiments and evaluations among GreatSplicing and existing splicing datasets, with state-of-the-art network designs for splicing detection.
-The results demonstrate that rich semantic categories in spliced regions make the detection model learn splicing traces better with a superior detection rate.
+This section provides extensive evaluations of GreatSplicing and existing splicing datasets based on state-of-the-art detection models.
+The empirical results demonstrate that GreatSplicing enables the detection models to learn splicing traces more effectively.